 3. Splash at one of the city’s stellar spraygrounds.

 Open 10 a.m. to 8 p.m., Memorial Day through Labor Day, Mecklenburg County Park and Recreation spraygrounds include Cordelia Park, Latta Park, Nevin Park and Veterans Park.

 4. Terrific Tuesdays at Children’s Theatre of Charlotte and ImaginOn.

-Each Tuesday at 1 and 3 p.m. through July 26, preschoolers can enjoy magic, music, stories and more.
+Each Tuesday at 1 and 3 p.m., enjoy magic, music, stories and more.
 The shows are free to attend with an advance online registration.
 See the entertainment schedule at ctcharlotte.org.

 5. Spend a morning at the Charlotte Regional Farmers Market.

 Kids love the free samples and donuts any time of day, but get there early if you want the most options for garden-fresh veggies and locally raised meats.
 Located on Yorkmont Road.
 Find special happenings posted on the market’s Facebook page.

 Head to ImaginOn for the Mr. Potato Head's Adventures exhibit before hopping on the LYNX Blue Line.
 Ride to the East/West stop.
 Cap off the day with a cup or cone at Jeni's Splendid Ice Creams, just a couple blocks away from the East/West LYNX stop in South End.